yangliu28/swarm_robot_ros_sim/README.md

 Mesh for fancier visual effect of robot model in gazebo.

-There is no 100 node for 100 robot, remap.
+There is no 100 node for 100 robot, remap to improve.

+Check turtle bot for dynamics.

 Circle formation: fitting neighbors into constant radius circle, calculate displacement into the circle, calculate displacement parallel the circle. (use this method to fit any other line shape)